A mathematics teacher stands in front of a googly-eyed crowd of students.

 And therefore, it always leaves us astounded if someone presents us with a compound interest problem with a long runway.
 We always get surprised by the effect of compound interest because we simply don’t think about compounding enough.

-This is my purpose with this note.
+This is my purpose with this article.
 I want to teach you a little trick that allows you to think about compounding problems every single day, all in your head.
 As soon as you’ve learned this trick, you will begin thinking about money and investing differently, and not only in the stock market.
 Another side effect is that you’ll likely become a more long-term investor.

 I’ll unveil the trick in a minute, but let me first pound in why this stuff is so important to you.